 Extra Tip: An Automated Solution

 Using Data Extraction Kit for Outlook, a third-party utility for smooth migration, you can transform your assignments into other formats.
 This is a lightning-fast and super-convenient method.
-Your Outlook tasks and other information may be exported to different mail systems or used for special purposes like e-discovery.
-The key benefits include:
+Your Outlook tasks and other information may be exported to different mail systems or used for special purposes like e-discovery.* - The unregistered version converts a limited number of messages

 - migration to dozens of other formats (PDF, EML, RTF, HTML, TXT, MHT, etc…);